jbush001/NyuziProcessor/firmware/3D-renderer/README.md

 ## Using instruction accurate simulator

 This is the easiest way to run the engine and has the fewest external tool dependencies.
 It also executes fastest.
 From within this folder, type 'make run' to build and execute the project.
 It will write the final contents of the framebuffer in fb.bmp.

 It is also possible to see the output from the program in realtime in a window if running on a Mac.
-Once everything is built, run the following command:
+Once you've built it, run the following
+command:
 <pre>
 ../../bin/simulator -m gui -w 640 -h 480 WORK/program.hex
 </pre>

 ## Using Verilog model

 Type 'make verirun'.
 As with the instruction accurate simulator, the framebuffer will be dumped to fb.bmp.

 ## Profiling

 Type 'make profile'.
 It runs the program in the verilog simulator, then prints a list of functions and how many instruciton issue cycles occur in each.
 It will also dump the internal processor performance counters.

 This requires c++filt to be installed, which should be included with recent versions of binutils.

 ## Debugging
 ### Finding crash locations

 If a crash occurs when running in the functional simulator (using make run), you will see output like this:

     Write Access Violation 01023231, pc 0000f490

 The first number is the access address, the second is where in the code the problem occurred.
 It is possible to quickly pinpoint the instruction line with the llvm-symbolizer command.
 This is not installed in the bin directly by default, but can be invoked by using the path where the compiler was built, for example:

     echo 0x00011d80 | ~/src/LLVM-GPGPU/build/bin/llvm-symbolizer -obj=WORK/program.elf -demangle